-On July 27, 2010, we announced that our board of directors approved a stock repurchase program authorizing us to purchase up to \$30 million of our common stock.
-Purchases under the repurchase program were made in the open market and complied with Rule 10b-18 under the Securities Exchange Act of 1934, as amended.
-In January 2011, we completed this stock repurchase program, having repurchased in the aggregate 2.3 million shares for approximately \$30.0 million at an average price of \$13.06 per share including commissions.
-The cost of the repurchased shares was funded from available working capital.
+On September 10, 2012, we announced that our board of directors approved a stock repurchase program authorizing us to purchase up to \$30 million of our common stock.
+On March 5, 2013, we announced that our board of directors approved an additional \$30 million of stock repurchases, bringing the total approved under this program to \$60 million.
+Purchases under this program may be made in the open market or unsolicited negotiated transactions and are expected to comply with Rule 10b-18 under the Securities Exchange Act of 1934, as amended.
+The timing of the purchases and the exact number of shares to be purchased will depend upon market conditions.
+We completed repurchasing common stock under this program in June 2013 having repurchased 2,957,179 shares for \$60.0 million at an average price of \$20.29 per share.

-On June 14, 2011, we announced that our board of directors approved a stock repurchase program authorizing us to purchase up to an additional \$30 million of our common stock.
-Repurchases under this program began in the third quarter of 2011.
-Purchases under the repurchase program were made in the open market and complied with Rule 10b-18 under the Securities Exchange Act of 1934, as amended.
-In February 2012, we completed this stock repurchase program, having repurchased in aggregate 2.2 million shares for approximately \$30.0 million at an average price of \$13.78 per share including commissions.
-The cost of the repurchased shares was funded from available working capital.
+On March 31, 2014, we announced that our board of directors approved a stock repurchase program authorizing us to purchase up to \$50 million of our common stock.
+Purchases under this program were made in the open market.
+We completed this stock repurchase program in July 2014 having repurchased in the aggregate 1.4 million shares for approximately \$50.0 million at an average price of \$36.91 per share including commissions.
+The cost of the repurchase was funded from available working capital.